heestand-xyz/PixelKit/README.md

 ## Blend Operators

+A quick and convenient way to blend PIXs<br>
 These are the supported `PIX.BlendingMode` operators:

 | & | !& | + | - | * | ** | !** | % | <> | >< | -- |